gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 You've probably also noticed that when you plug in a motor straight to 12V [^4], it will zoom up to some top speed, stop accelerating, and maintain that top speed.
 Datasheets call this the "unloaded" or "runout" speed.

 But wait!
-If there's current flowing, that means there should be torque, right? which means there should be acceleration?
+If there's current flowing, that means there should be torque, right?
+Which means there should be acceleration?

-Torque is the "Motor" part of the "simultaneous motor and generator".
+In a sense, torque is the "Motor" part of the "simultaneous motor and generator".
 The generator half explains the capped speed.

 Whenever you have coils of wire rotating within a magnetic field, a _voltage_ is formed across the coil.
 Voltages, when present in well-behaved circuits, will increase or decrease current flow.
-This is how generators work - spin a coil of wire near permanent magnets, and current will flow out.
+This is how generators work - spin a coil of wire near permanent magnets,a voltage is created, which enables current to flow out.

 Hey wait.
 Motors have coils of wires spinning in a magnetic field.
 Yup.
 There's no trick here - the fact that the wires are spinning within the magnets inside motors causes a new voltage to be _induced_ within the wires, which actually _opposes_ the flow of current.
 This induced voltage is called "Back EMF", or "Back ElectroMotive Force".